guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/GitHub Actions.md

 types of custom actions:
 - JavaScrit Actions --> actions where the its logic is written in JavaScript
 	- execute a JavaSript file
+	- bundled with dependencies
+	- runs directly on the runner system
+	- all supported runners
 	- use JavaScript (NodeJS) and any other package
 - Docker Actions --> containeeized acrtion, which create a Dockerfile with the required configuration.
+	- self-contained
 	- perform any task(s) with any language
+	- pulled or build on each workflow run
+	- requires a linux-based runner
 - Composite Actions --> combine multiple Workflow Steps in one single Action
 	- Combine `run` commands and `uses` actions
 	- allows for reusing shared Steps